aston89/ChatGPT-Conservative-Anti-Freeze-for-Long-Chats/README.md

 It does not modify prototypes or patch native functions, ensuring safe and conservative operation while keeping native streaming intact.

 ## Configuration:
-const VISIBLE_KEEP = 8  // Number of most recent turns to keep visible.
+- const VISIBLE_KEEP = 8  // Number of most recent turns to keep visible.
-const REVEAL_BATCH = 8  // Number of turns to restore when scrolling up.
+- const REVEAL_BATCH = 8  // Number of turns to restore when scrolling up.
-For short chats: VISIBLE_KEEP can be increased to 16 or more.
+- For short chats: VISIBLE_KEEP can be increased to 16 or more.
-For medium-length chats: default values work well. for extremely long chats: [consider using the *Ultra Light* version](https://github.com/aston89/ChatGPT-Ultra-Lightweight-Anti-Freeze-for-Long-Chats)
+- For medium-length chats: default values work well.
+- For extremely long chats: [consider using the *Ultra Light* version](https://github.com/aston89/ChatGPT-Ultra-Lightweight-Anti-Freeze-for-Long-Chats)

 ## Compatibility:
 ChatGPT Web: https://chat.openai.com/*